Lima Memorial Health System Logo

 Side effects of muscle relaxants are common and include drowsiness, dizziness, confusion, nausea, and vomiting.

 These medicines can be habit-forming.
-Talk to your provider before using these drugs.
+Talk to your provider before using these medicines.
 They may interact with other medicines or make certain medical conditions worse.

 Do not drive or operate heavy machinery while taking muscle relaxants.
-Do not drink alcohol while taking these drugs.
+Do not drink alcohol while taking these medicines.

 ANTIDEPRESSANTS